UNCG-DAISY/Coastal-Image-Labeler/doc/docs/code_documentation/adding_images.md

 sidebar_label: Add Images to Database
 ---

 The overall process to add catalogs, archives and images to the database is as follows.
+Please make sure you read about how to use the CLI [here](cli).

 1. Use the `cil-dashboard` CLI to the catalogs, archives and images to database.